 Tiji festival is the Tibetan three day dance rituals in Lo-Manthang, Mustang.
 The festival is about a historical story where the Lord Buddha’s incarnation Dorjee Sonnu battles against his demon father to save the kingdom of Mustang from destruction.
 This is not only a festival but resembles the great history of Lo-manthang and the Choedhe Monastery is organizing yearly on May.
 The festival takes lasts for 3 days and during the festival, the monks with the coloful dress perform ritual dances.
 First day the group of monks dance Tsa Chham with different traditional cloths and mask.
 Second day it follows as Naga Chham dance and third day, there will be Rha Chham.

-The historical and cultural event Tiji festival in mustang in 2021 is not finalized yet.
-But, you can book your seats if you are planning a trekking to upper mustang in May.
+The historical and cultural event Tiji festival in mustang in 2023 is celebrated from 16th May to 18th may 2023 .You can book your seats if you are planning a trekking to upper mustang in May.
 Send an inquiry via our website inquiry form or contact us directly at our official email.

 Upper Mustang Festival Trek Itinerary

 Day 01: 19th May 2020: Arrival in Kathmandu, transfer to hotel.
 Overnight stay at Hotel.

 Upon arrival in Kathmandu Airport, meet with our office representative from Treks Booking.
 He/she will have your name card outside the terminal and transfer to the Hotel by private vehicle.
 Check in hotel, refresh and there will be a pre-trekking meeting with your guide to Mustang.
 Walk around the Thamel.
 Overnight stay at hotel.

 Day 02: 20th May 2020: Full Day Guided Sightseeing Tour in Kathmandu Valley by private van.